MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/README.md

 ----------

 > [!NOTE]
 > The questions and answers provided in this study guide are for practice purposes only and are not official practice questions.
 They are intended to help you prepare for the [AI-900 Microsoft certification exam](https://learn.microsoft.com/en-us/credentials/certifications/resources/study-guides/ai-900).
 For additional preparation materials and the most up-to-date information, please refer to the [official Microsoft documentation](https://learn.microsoft.com/en-us/credentials/certifications/azure-ai-fundamentals/?practice-assessment-type=certification).
+Read all here [Study guide for Exam AI-900: Microsoft Azure AI Fundamentals](https://learn.microsoft.com/en-us/credentials/certifications/resources/study-guides/ai-900)

 ## Content